-Test New Users Registration AIOWPS shows you how to test to make sure new users can register in your site after enabling Rename Login Page feature.
+Test New Users Registration AIOS shows you how to test to make sure new users can register in your site after enabling Rename Login Page feature.

 The following instructions shows you how to check to make sure users can register in your site after you enable Rename Login Page feature in AIOWPS plugin located in Brute Force tab.
 This also applies to Cookie Based Brute Force Login Prevention.